By dr. Indira van der Zande, Programme Director UCF

 A safe place to study

 Our faculty is housed in the monumental and recently renovated 1880 building the Beurs.
-The 5014m2 building combined with our smaller classroom sizes make it relatively easy to adapt to the current government regulations of keeping 1.5-meter distance.
+The 5014m2 building combined with our smaller classroom sizes made it relatively easy to adapt to the current government regulations of keeping 1.5-meter distance.
 You will find our residential campus building within a 10-minute walk from the Beurs.
 From the moment you arrive in Leeuwarden, this is where you will live together with the other first-year students.
-So finding accommodation is another worry you can check off your list.
-Note that the Northern part of the Netherlands is the least COVID-19 affected region in the country (RIVM).
-We are therefore hopeful that Leeuwarden will continue to be a safe place to study during the entire academic year.
+So finding accommodation is a worry you can check off your list.

-I hope the above gives you the confidence to securely enrol to our programme.
+I hope the above gives you the confidence to securely enrol in the Global Responsibility & Leadership bachelor.
 No matter where you are, we’ve got you covered.
 On behalf of the entire UCF team: stay healthy and safe, and we look forward to welcoming you to our community!